SixArm/unix-shell-script-kit/README.md

 ### assert_str_starts_with

-assert_str_starts_with: assert a string starts with a substring.
+Assert a string starts with a substring.

 ```sh
 assert_str_starts_with foobar foo